codatio/codat-docs/docs/lending/guides/invoice-finance/introduction.md

 ### ✔️ Delve into the demo app to...

-- Establish a connection with our test accounting platform
+- Establish a connection with our test accounting software
 - Pull invoice data required for the financing assessment
 - Check the invoices' eligibility based on a set of criteria we defined in the app
 - Issue a decision on eligible invoices